 People posted about accounts that help them feel connected to a social or cultural group, that are aligned to their hobbies and interests or that promote self-care, health and wellbeing.
 Some people said that Instagram does not help their mental health at all, and actually does the opposite.

-Instagram is probably the only thing in my life that I love and hate in equal measure
+For me personally, Instagram is probably the only thing in my life that I love and hate in equal measure.

 What’s important to recognise with social media, as with anything that can be considered a vice or an addiction, is that it is all about striking a healthy balance and making sure that our relationship is a positive one.
 Self-esteem, identity and self-worth are usually going to be linked in some way to our online presence.